-There are two key ideas:
+There are two key ideas to improve the performance of Sx data path.

-- 1. The operations push/pop can be done in one clock if sp can be incremented/decremented independent of ALU and they can achieve pre-increment and post-decrement at the proper negative-edge of the clock. - 2.
-To improve "get", the most frequently used instruction, the local variable must be stored in a register instead of memory as push/pop also accesses memory.
-If it is done properly "get" will take just one clock.
-Let v[.] denotes the "caching" register bank.
-It is connected to TS in the data path (see Fig sx2-diagram).
+- 1. The operations push/pop can be done in one cycle if SP can be incremented/decremented independent of ALU and they can achieve pre-increment and post-decrement at the proper negative-edge of the clock. - To improve "get", the most frequently used instruction, the local variable must be stored in a register instead of memory as push/pop also access memory.
+If it is done properly "get" will take just one cycle.
+Let v[.] denotes the caching register bank.
+It is connected to TS in the data path (see Fig. 7.3).